gafusion/doc/html/src/setup.rst

 Prebuilt Environments
 =====================

 Below we give information about the environment setup required to run GACODE tools on maintained platforms.
-Once this step is complete, proceed to instructions on running cases :doc:`CGYRO <cgyro/running_cases>`, :doc:`NEO <neo>`, :doc:`TGYRO <tgyro>`, and so on.
+Once this step is complete, proceed to instructions on running cases in the CGYRO :ref:`FAQ` or in the pages for :doc:`NEO <neo>`, :doc:`TGYRO <tgyro>`, and so on.

 NERSC PERLMUTTER (CPU)
 ----------------------